 Google Drive links vs direct file URLs

 A Google Drive link may open for a logged-in user while still failing for a server-side API.
-A direct file URL returns the file bytes without a Drive session or preview page.
+A direct file URL returns the file bytes, content type, and status code without a Drive session or preview page.

 - Reviewed by